 There’s a lot of speculation around this, but the theory is that it comes down to bioavailability.

 The acetylated version of THC is significantly more bioavailable than the non-acetylated version.
-Once it’s absorbed, the unique functional group is metabolized off, allowing the THC to exert its effects as usual — only at a much higher dose.
+Once THC-O is absorbed, the unique functional group (-O) is removed — allowing the THC to exert its effects as usual — only at a much higher dose.

 Because of the prodrug nature of THC-O — there’s a noticeable delay in the onset of effects for this substance.
 While delta 9 THC usually takes about 15 to 30 minutes to kick in (oral), THC-O can take up to an hour before the effects are felt.

 When smoking or vaping, delta 9 or delta 8 THC usually kicks in within just a few minutes, but THC-O can take up to 20 minutes.

 Once the effects start to appear, the come-on is exceptionally fast.
 The peak experience is usually reached within 20 minutes of feeling the first wave of effects.